 RHS students are encouraged to use technology to communicate, to enhance and deepen their learning; to explore, innovate and create new possibilities and expand their digital literacy.
 A digitally literate person knows how to use a wide variety of software, applications and computer and online platforms to learn, communicate, manage, organize and create - that is, they know more than how to download music, scroll through social media and play games.
 When using technology in the classroom, please be sure you have discussed your ideas and uses with your teacher and received permission (this way, they know you are not texting your friends or updating your Facebook page).
 Learning how to access, evaluate and assess the ever expanding volume of information available on the Internet are skills that need to be practiced and taught.
 This requires critical thinking skills and being thoughtful about what you are reading, listening to and viewing online.
 This involves self-regulation and being a good digital citizen.
-It is important to remember that the Internet is forever and once you post, share, like or re-post something online, it is public information.
-This is also true of closed groups, chat groups, text messages and all forms of communication online, regardless of "privacy settings".
+It is important to remember that the Internet is forever and your digital footprint can be followed.
+That is, once you post, share, like or re-post something online, it is public information.
+This is also true of closed groups, Snapchat groups, text messages, and all forms of communication online, regardless of "privacy settings".

 At RHS, being a responsible digital citizen means being respectful and thoughtful online.
 Below are our expectations for all members of our school community: